IREG 2025 Conference

 Ms. Raquel Noboa

-Founder of Fifty Shades Greener
+Founder, Fifty Shades Greener (Ireland)

 Dr. Susanna Karakhanyan

-Higher Education Regulation & Licensing Director, Abu Dhabi Department of Education and Knowledge, UAE
+Higher Education Regulation & Licensing Director, Abu Dhabi Department of Education and Knowledge (UAE)

-Panel B
+16:00-17:00 Panel

 Overview: Regardless their shortcomings, rankings have become an important part of the higher education landscape.
 Authors of global and regional university rankings will present their rankings characteristics and directions.
 There will be time for “difficult” questions from the audience.